-CS students are expected to be comfortable with standard high school mathematics as well as calculus at a level equivalent to MA 123.
+CS students are expected to be comfortable with standard high school mathematics as a well as calculus at a level equivalent to completion of CAS MA 123.

-- CS 111 Introduction to Computer Science I
+- CAS CS 111 Introduction to Computer Science 1

-- CS 112 Introduction to Computer Science II
+- CAS CS 112 Introduction to Computer Science 2

 - CAS CS 320 Concepts of Programming Languages

-- CAS CS 332 Elements of the Theory of Computation
+- CAS CS 332 Elements in the Theory of Computation

 - CAS CS 350 Fundamentals of Computing Systems

-In special cases, a student, with consent of the instructor, may petition the Undergraduate Director to count courses other than those listed in the Courses section.
-Attention is called to the following: CS courses numbered 600 and above; 500-level courses in mathematics; 500-level courses in cognitive & neural systems; and computer engineering courses offered by the College of Engineering.
+In special cases, a student, with consent of the instructor, may petition the Undergraduate Director to count courses other than those specified above.
+Attention is called to the following: GRS CS courses numbered 600 and above; 500-level courses in Mathematics & Statistics (CAS MA); and Computer Engineering courses offered by the College of Engineering (ENG).

-Note: CS major credit will not be given for CAS CS 211, CAS CS 212, courses below CAS CS 111 or for Metropolitan College courses.
+CAS CS major credit will not be given for Metropolitan College (MET) courses.

 Students seeking Honors in the CS major will need to complete two semesters of research work under the supervision of a tenure-track faculty member (CAS CS 401/402), which will culminate in a written document and an oral presentation before a committee of the faculty.